kelseyhightower/consul-on-kubernetes/README.md

   ca/consul-csr.json | cfssljson -bare consul
 ```

-The `cfssl gencert` command will generate the following files:
+At this point you should have the following files in the current working directory:

 ```
 ca-key.pem